-The review of all proposals will be done by the Dean and the Vice Dean for Student Affairs and Diversity.
+• The review of all proposals will be done by the Dean and the Associate Dean of Student Experience and Development.
 Proposals will be reviewed as they are submitted.

 Clinical Policies

 As a practice profession, application activities are included in all College nursing programs.